Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

     - Recall that faster jobs that use more resources are more efficient than long-running jobs with less resources

+Part 1.4 introduced parallelisation approaches with the goal of speeding up your jobs by utilising more resources.
+As your data gets larger, or more samples are required to be processed, it needs to run efficiently.
+In this lesson we will explore how Nextflow supports different forms of parallelisation to help you scale your workflows.

 ![](figs/00_benchmark_at_scale_theme.png)

 - Trade-offs between time x SUs x efficiency
 - recall we do not always want to provide more threads/split

-## Multithreading
+## Multithreading `bwa mem`

-Benchmarking results from Part 1 suggest that 4 threads is the most optimal setting for `bwa mem`, with diminishing returns observed at 6 and 8 threads.
+In Part 1, we explored multithreading using `bwa mem`, and saw that more threads can reduce runtime, with diminishing returns observed at 6 and 8 threads.
+Now that we know `bwa mem` performs best at 4 threds, we will formalise this into the pipeline configuration.

-The `script` block for the `ALIGN` process is already configured to dynamically use the number of threads specified via `task.cpus`.

-Let's update our configuration so that the `ALIGN` process requests 4 CPUs and the memory proportional the CPU required.
+TODO: recall more threads requires more cores requested.

 !!! question "Discussion"